daos-stack/daos/docs/dev/documentation.md

 Running `pip install mike` should install the prerequisite packages.

-Depending on the operation system and Python environment, prerquisite software and the mkdocs plugins may have to be explicitly installed.
+Depending on the operation system and Python environment, prerequisite software and the mkdocs plugins may have to be explicitly installed.
 For example, on a Windows laptop running Cygwin:

 ```